bit-apps-pro/bit-assist-wp/readme.txt

 ## 💬 ADD WHATSAPP AND MORE CHAT CHANNELS

 With Bit Assist, you have the flexibility to add WhatsApp and other popular social media platforms as channels for easy communication.
 Setting up a WhatsApp channel is quick and straightforward – simply select the WhatsApp channel and input your WhatsApp number.
-Once done, visitors can easily engage with you via WhatsApp messaging, providing a seamless and convenient way to connect.
+Once done, visitors can easily engage with you via WhatsApp messaging, providing a useful and convenient way to connect.
 Other channel creation process is also easy like WhatsApp.

 https://youtu.be/c5b3YEtJM9A